HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-robotic-skin.md

 # References

-**[AR: please add the citations below]**{:.color-banner}

-[1] please add citation of modified DH parameters

-[2] please add citation of Mittendorfer's paper

-[3] please add citation of Flacco's paper

-[4] please add citation of the potential fields paper from Khatib
+[1] Siciliano, Bruno, and Oussama Khatib, eds.
+Springer handbook of robotics.
+Springer, 2016.

+[2] Mittendorfer, Philipp, and Gordon Cheng.
+"Open-loop self-calibration of articulated robots with artificial skins."
+2012 IEEE International Conference on Robotics and Automation.
+IEEE, 2012.

+[3] Flacco, Fabrizio, et al. "A depth space approach to human-robot collision avoidance."
+2012 IEEE International Conference on Robotics and Automation.
+IEEE, 2012.

+[4] Khatib, Oussama.
+"Real-time obstacle avoidance for manipulators and mobile robots."
+Autonomous robot vehicles.
+Springer, New York, NY, 1986.
+396-404.

-[5] pleasse add citation of the paper “Realizing whole-body tactile interactions with a self-organizing, multi-modal artificial skin on a humanoid robot”
+[5] Mittendorfer, Philipp, Eiichi Yoshida, and Gordon Cheng.
+"Realizing whole-body tactile interactions with a self-organizing, multi-modal artificial skin on a humanoid robot."
+Advanced Robotics 29.1 (2015): 51-67.